 Definition of Hi-Lo

 If we take the case of Omaha Hi-Lo, there is not always a Lo, but there is always a Hi.
-For example, if the board is J-J-A-K-Q, we know that there will be no Lo because we will need 5 cards smaller than an 8 including the hidden cards.
-In this situation, the player with the Hi will win 100% of the jackpot.
+For example, if the board is J-J-A-K-Q, we know that there will be no Lo because we will need 5 cards smaller than an 8 including the hole cards.
+In this situation, the player with the Hi will win 100% of the prize pool.
 If at the showdown two players have the same Lo and player number 1 also has the Hi, player number 1 will win 75% of the prize pool and player number 2 will win 25% of the prize pool.